-There is a only business Law system for both local local and foreigner investors to do business in Viet Nam, deals with the establishment, organization, restructuring, dissolution, and relevant activities of enterprises, including limited liability companies, joint-stock companies, partnerships, sole proprietorships, and groups of enterprises.
-We would like to introduce to you four of key topics to know about the business regulations in Vietnam:
+There is only a business law system for both local and foreigner investors to do business in Vietnam, deals with the establishment, organization, restructuring, dissolution, business regulations and relevant activities of enterprises, including limited liability companies, joint-stock companies, partnerships, sole proprietorships, and groups of enterprises.

 It would be our pleasures to share with you for any query or question about the terms and conditions as well as practical cases which we have been experiencing since years 2000, where the first law on enterprise has allowed private sector to born and blooming.